Reading

 How do we make sure pupils make progress?

-- Each class has five dedicated 40 minute guided reading sessions per week.
+• Each class has five dedicated 40 minute reading lessons per week.
 These sessions are well-structured and provide opportunity for pupils to read independently, as part of a group which is adult led and to develop comprehension skills.

 -Vocabulary: understanding and explaining what we have read including new vocabulary